2004 United States House of Representatives elections in Florida: Predictions

+Results

 District 14

 This seat had been vacant since Porter Goss resigned on September 23 to serve as the director of the CIA.
 Republican Connie Mack IV won the open seat against Democratic candidate Robert Neeld in this solidly conservative district.
 Mack, the son of former U.S. Senator Connie Mack III, was aided by name recognition and fundraising connections en route to an easy victory.